guilhermerondon/guilhermerondon/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=ffffff&size=35&center=true&vCenter=true&width=1000&lines=About+Me+)](https://git.io/typing-svg)

-I am a **Backend Engineer** focused on designing and deploying **scalable, resilient solutions** with an emphasis on **Cloud Native** architecture and containers.
+I am a Developer in training focused on designing and implementing scalable and resilient backend solutions.
+I have a strong interest and dedication to Cloud Native architecture and containers.

-I develop applications using various technology stacks, currently using **Python (Django)** in my study path and projects, and having a **strong knowledge** base in **C# (.NET)** for software development.
-My studies include specialized knowledge in database management (**PostgreSQL/SQL Server**) and API testing (**Postman**).
-I apply this knowledge to design and build efficient backends and robust CI/CD pipelines, always seeking to improve quality, performance, and developer experience.
-I'm also advancing towards becoming a Full-Stack Developer, aiming to deliver innovative solutions and impactful projects.
+I actively develop projects using Python and have a solid knowledge base in C# (.NET).
+My studies cover database management and API testing, which I apply to build efficient backends and robust CI/CD pipelines.
+I continuously seek to improve the quality, performance, and developer experience in my projects, aiming to become a Full-Stack Developer capable of delivering innovative and impactful solutions.

 ---